Kentucky (KY) law guide

 Louisville, Lexington, Bowling Green, Owensboro, Covington

 This guide is general information, not legal advice.
-Governing statute: Kentucky Uniform Residential Landlord and Tenant Act (KRS Chapter 383).
+Governing statute: KRS Chapter 383 (Uniform Residential Landlord and Tenant Act).
 Laws change; confirm the current statute or consult an attorney before acting.
-Last reviewed 2026-06-04.
+Last reviewed 2026-06-05.

 Kentucky FAQ

-Kentucky landlords must return the security deposit within 30 days after the tenant moves out and provides a forwarding address.
-If any portion is withheld, the landlord must include a written, itemized statement of deductions.
-Missing this deadline can expose the landlord to double damages plus attorney fees under KRS 383.580.
+Kentucky landlords must return the security deposit within **30 days** after the tenant moves out (KRS 383.580).
+If deductions are taken, the landlord must provide an itemized written statement along with the remaining balance.
+Missing this deadline can forfeit the landlord's right to make any deductions.

-No. Kentucky has no statewide rent control, and state law prevents cities and counties from enacting local rent stabilization ordinances.
-Landlords can raise rent by any amount, but must give at least 30 days written notice before a rent increase takes effect on a month-to-month tenancy.
+No. Kentucky has **no statewide rent control**, and state law (KRS 65.875) bans cities and counties from passing their own rent cap ordinances.
+Landlords may raise rent to any amount, but must give at least **30 days written notice** for month-to-month tenancies.

 Revun builds Kentucky notice periods, deposit timelines, and compliant workflows into leasing, payments, and communications, so the rules above are handled inside the platform instead of tracked by hand.